Wingstop: International operations

 Wingstop opened its first international restaurant in Mexico in 2010.

 In April 2013, Wingstop announced that they are opening the first store in Southeast Asia, starting in Singapore.
 In February 2014, Wingstop announced the opening of stores in the Philippines.
 The first Philippine store opened in June 2014.
 In the same month, plans were announced for Wingstop to open in Indonesia with 100 stores by 2021.

-Franchises began opening in London, UK in 2018 and has now grown to 20 locations in the Greater London area.
-Originally introduced to England by Lemon Pepper Holdings, the majority stakeholder in the franchise is now Sixth Street - the same investment firm that owns the Far West Services franchises on the US West Coast.
+Franchises began opening in London, UK in 2018 and have now grown to 20 locations in the Greater London area.
+Originally introduced to England by Lemon Pepper Holdings, the majority stakeholder in the franchise is now Sixth Street Partners - the same investment firm that owns the Far West Services franchises on the US West Coast.

 In 2021, Wingstop made an agreement with JPK Capital to develop 100 Wingstop locations in Canada.
 The first restaurant in Canada opened in June 2022.

 In May 2022, Wingstop announced plans to enter South Korea.

+As of November 26, 2025, Wingstop operates in 15 countries internationally.
+Recent expansions include Australia, Bahrain, Kuwait, Puerto Rico, Saudi Arabia, and the Netherlands.
+On this same day, Wingstop reiterated its intentions to expand into Thailand, Italy and Ireland.

-The first Wingstop in Australia opened on May 17, 2025, and the first Dutch outlet opened on August 8, 2025, at Amsterdam Airport Schiphol.
+The first Wingstop in Australia opened on May 17, 2025.
+The first Dutch outlet opened on August 8 2025, at Amsterdam Airport Schiphol.
+The first Irish outlet on December 8, 2025 at Dublin's Liffey Valley shopping centre.
+On December 13, 2025, Wingstop entered the Thailand market, in MBK Center.